 Study Abroad Course Planning Form

 The Study Abroad Course Planning Form is an essential component to prior approval of transfer credit.
 Students must meet with their academic advisor to discuss this form in detail.
 Instructions for the advisor and student are clearly outlined at the beginning of the form.
+This form will be found on your UNH-Via Dashboard.

 Registration While Abroad